Form Controls

 addDateTime (string|int $name, $label=null, bool $withSeconds=false): DateTimeControl

-Adds a field that allows the user to easily input both date and time consisting of year, month, day, hours, minutes, and optionally seconds (class DateTimeControl).
+Adds a field that allows the user to easily enter both date and time, consisting of year, month, day, hours, minutes, and optionally seconds (class DateTimeControl).

-For the default value, it accepts either objects implementing the DateTimeInterface, a string with time, or a number representing a UNIX timestamp.
-The same applies to the Min, Max, or Range rule arguments, which define the minimum and maximum allowed date.
+As a default value, it accepts objects implementing the DateTimeInterface, a string containing time, or a number representing a UNIX timestamp.
+The same applies to the arguments of the Min, Max, or Range rules, which define the minimum and maximum allowed date and time.

 $form->addDateTime('datetime', 'Date and Time:')